MdShaurov/cs30-major-project/reflection.md

 # What are you most proud of:

-# I am proud to have developed an active and
+I am proud to have developed a working and observable physical mechanics over moving accross randomly generated terrain.